 The implementing jurisdiction must establish requirements for employing the use of independent third-party verifiers to ensure data quality and conformance with the sector plan pursuant to Chapter 3.
-Each GHG emissions data report specified in Chapter 8 must undergo third-party verification, in which a third-party verification body issues a verification report.
+Each GHG emissions data report specified in Chapter 8 and social and environmental safeguard reports specified in Chapter 10 must undergo third-party verification, in which a third-party verification body issues a verification report.